-The Portuguese were first off the block, building a fortified trading post, the earliest European structure in sub-Saharan Africa, along today's Ghanaian coast.
+The Portuguese were the continent's first non-settler colonialists, building a fortified trading post along today's Ghanaian coast, the earliest European structure in sub-Saharan Africa.
 By the end of the century their ships had rounded Southern Africa.
 In the early 16th century French, British and Dutch ships joined the Portuguese along the coast, building forts as they went.
 But unlike the Carthaginians and Romans, the European powers were never content with mere coastal footholds.

-Victorian heroes such as Richard Burton and John Speke captured the public imagination with their hair-raising tales from the East African interior, while Mungo Park and the formidable Mary Wesley battled their way through fever-ridden swamps, and avoided charging animals while 'discovering' various parts of West Africa.
+Victorian explorers such as Sir Richard Burton and John Speke captured the British public imagination with their hair-raising tales from the East African interior, while Mungo Park and the formidable Mary Wesley battled their way through fever-ridden swamps, and avoided charging animals while 'discovering' various parts of West Africa.

 The European Slave Trade

-There has always been slavery in Africa (slaves were common by-products of intertribal warfare, and the Arabs and Shirazis who dominated the East African coast took slaves by the thousands).
-But the slave trade took on a whole new dimension after the European arrival.
-The Portuguese in West Africa, the Dutch in South Africa and other Europeans who came after them saw how African slavery worked and, with one eye on their huge American sugar plantations, saw the potential for slavery to fuel agricultural production.
+There has nearly always been slavery in Africa as captured people were common by-products of intertribal warfare, and the Arabs and Shirazis who dominated the East African coast took enslaved people by the thousands.
+But slavery took on a whole new dimension after the European arrival.
+The Portuguese in West Africa, the Dutch in South Africa and other Europeans who came after them saw how African slavery worked and, with one eye on their huge American sugar plantations, saw the potential for enslaved people to fuel agricultural production.
 They were helped by opportunistic African leaders who used slavery and other trade with Europeans as a means to expand their own power.

-Exact figures are impossible to establish, but from the end of the 15th century until around 1870, when the slave trade was fully abolished, up to 20 million Africans were enslaved.
+Exact figures are impossible to establish, but from the end of the 15th century until around 1870, when the trans-Atlantic trafficking of enslaved Africans was fully abolished, up to 20 million Africans were enslaved.
 Perhaps half died en route to the Americas; millions of others perished in slaving raids.
-The trans-Atlantic slave trade gave European powers a huge economic boost, while the loss of farmers and tradespeople, as well as the general chaos, made Africa an easy target for colonialism.
+The trans-Atlantic trafficking of enslaved Africans gave European powers a huge economic boost, while the loss of farmers and tradespeople, as well as the general chaos, made Africa an easy target for settler colonialism.

 Throughout the 19th century, the region-by-region conquest of the continent by European powers gathered pace and became known as the 'Scramble for Africa'.
 This was formalised at the Berlin Conference of 1884–85, when Europe's governments divided Africa between them.
 After the conference, Britain's Lord Salisbury told the London Times in 1890: 'We have been giving away mountains and rivers and lakes to each other, only hindered by the small impediment that we never knew exactly where the mountains and rivers and lakes were.'
 That Africans had no say in the matter scarcely seemed to register.
 France and Britain got the biggest swaths, with Germany, Portugal, Italy, Spain and Belgium picking up the rest.
 The resulting boundaries, determined more by colonial expediency than the complex realities on the ground, remain largely in place today.